pvplabs/pvpltools/examples/README.rst

 ===============

-Here you will find examples that demonstrate what various functions can do, and at the same time show you how to use them.
+Here you will find examples that demonstrate what various functions can do, and how to use them.